elcitrovmtgrande/toucan-js/README.md

 ## Description
-Toucan is a JS library which allows you to create and manage JWT (JSON Web Token - <i>here know as a JSON Web Toucan looool </i>) the simplest way on both client and server side.
+Toucan is a JS library that lets you create and manage JSON Web Tokens (JWTs).
+But we're not going to call it just JWT, that's too boring!
+Let's call it "JSON Web Toucan" instead. 🤣 This awesome library makes working with JWTs a piece of cake, whether you're on the client or server side.

-Toucan is also a very lighweight solution and its API is very simple to use.

-Why wouldn't you change for Toucan ? 🤩
+Toucan is super lightweight and has a really simple and easy-to-use API.
+So, why stick to the old ways when you can fly high with Toucan? 🤩

 ## Installation
-To install the package, run the following command:
+To install this amazing package, run the following command:

 ```bash
 npm i toucan
 ```

-Yes, no small talks, that's it.
+That's it, no need for small talk.
+You're ready to roll!

 ## Usage
-To use the package, you have to import it in your project:
+To start using Toucan, just import it into your project:

 ```typescript
 import Toucan from 'toucan';
 ```

 ### Create a Toucan instance
-You can create a new instance of Toucan from a javascript object as a data payload or directly from an existing JWT you've stored somewhere.
+You can create a new instance of Toucan from a JavaScript object as a data payload or directly from an existing JWT you've stored somewhere.

 ```typescript
 const FromData = new Toucan({ id: 1, name: 'john' }, { expiresIn: 10 });